 Second-order intensity statistics.
 Recall that one way to characterize the second-order statistics of a natural image is in terms of its auto-correlation function.

-And also recall that the Fourier transform of the autocorrelation function is the spatial power spectrum of an image.
+Also recall that the Fourier transform of the autocorrelation function is equal to the spatial power spectrum of an image.